12 Signs Of Gaslighting In Relationships

 If you suspect or believe your partner is gaslighting you, you will want to take the steps to deal with it effectively.
 First, make sure its true gaslighting.
 When they offer a different opinion than yours or may say, aren’t you kind of being too sensitive or overreacting, that’s not necessarily gaslighting unless it’s a part of a pattern.

-Now, if you choose to stay because you want or have to, there are several things you can start to do now to help you navigate this unhealthy and toxic relationship.
-However, if you have the opportunity to leave, you should.
-These situations rarely if ever get better.
+If you choose to stay because you want or have to, there are several things you can start to do now to help you navigate this unhealthy and toxic relationship.

-1. Use clear communication.
+1. Use clear communication

 Choose a time to speak to your partner when both of you are in a good place mentally and emotionally, and not stressed.
 Don’t tell them what he’s doing wrong, but explain the situation sharing the problem and your participation - how they make you feel and then open up the dialogue.
 Be calm and assertive.
 Don’t be afraid to speak up.

-2. Keep the evidence.
+2. Keep the evidence

 It’s important to not only recognize the gaslighting behaviors but also keep the evidence.
 Get a journal, save text messages and emails so that when you begin to doubt yourself, you have the evidence.
+Write down events, conversations, and behaviors that seem distorted later.
+Having a written record can help you stay grounded in reality.

-3. Rally your team of support.
+3. Rally your team of support

 It’s important to have other people in your life that are supportive that will help you gain a different perspective and not make you feel ‘crazy.’
 You need a strong support system to also help you decide your next steps.

-4. Gain some distance.
+4. Gain some distance

 When emotions are intense and heightened, we don’t always react the way we want to.
 It can also evoke more gaslighting behaviors.
 Take a step back, walk outside, do something that creates distance to help you relax.

-5. Set healthy boundaries.
+5. Set healthy boundaries

 It’s helpful to set limits on the gaslighting and let your partner know they cannot get away with their behaviors.
 You see what they are doing.
 This allows you set limitations on their abusive behaviors.

-7. Seek professional help from a therapist.
+9. Seek professional help from a therapist

 A therapist not only provides the safe space to talk about your thoughts and feelings, but asks you questions that make you think differently about your situation.
 They provide the skills and strategies to address this issue in ways that are healthy.
 This will help you get stronger and create inner strength.

-8. Consider leaving the relationship.
+10. Consider leaving the relationship

 Unless your partner is willing to make changes and have insight to their behaviors, things will not change.
 The relationship is unhealthy, imbalanced, toxic, and abusive.
 You need to seriously consider how they make you feel and if you believe staying is the best choice for you.
+If the gaslighting is persistent and damaging, reducing or cutting contact may be the best choice for your mental and emotional well-being.

 Final Thoughts on Gaslighting